MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-agents-analytics.md

 ---
-title: Omnichannel real-time analytics agents insights report for supervisors | MicrosoftDocs
+title: View and understand the Agents report in Omnichannel real-time analytics | MicrosoftDocs
-description: Learn about the real-time agents insights report for supervisors in Omnichannel for Customer Service. ms.date: 04/12/2023 ms.topic: article
+description: Learn about the real-time agents insights report for supervisors in Omnichannel for Customer Service. ms.date: 04/27/2023 ms.topic: article
 author: Soumyasd27
 ms.author: sdas